Test complete simulations combining preCICE components of specific versions.

 Components

 The components mentioned in the Metadata are defined in the central components.yaml file.
 This file also specifies some arguments and their default values.
 These arguments can be anything, but most often they are version-related information.
-For example, the version of the OpenFOAM library used by the openfoam-adapter component, or the openfoam-adapter component version itself.
+For example, the version of OpenFOAM used by the openfoam-adapter component, or the component version itself.
 For example:

 openfoam-adapter: